vanjac/voxel-editor/README.md

 A mobile app for building 3D interactive worlds.
 This is a work in progress.

+## Features

+- Sculpt indoor/outdoor 3D environments.
+The interface is designed to allow rapid design and modification.
+- Paint surfaces with a selection of over 100 high quality materials, along with custom colors.
+- Use "substances" to create dynamic worlds with moving objects, water, and physics.
+- Wire components together to respond to game events with a powerful logic system.
+- Customize the sky, lighting, and fog.
+- Experience your creations from a first person perspective.
+Make a game or just an interesting environment to explore.
+- Interactive tutorials guide you through the interface and more advanced features of the app.
+- World files can be sent to/from other apps.

 ## Using the app

 You can download N-Space for Android on [Google Play](https://play.google.com/store/apps/details?id=com.vantjac.voxel).